leoboyerbx/portfolio/README.md

 ## Tech stack

 The website is build with Nuxt.js and currently deployed on Cloudflare statically.
-The back-office and API is a Directus instance running on an on-premise VPS.
+The back-office and API is a Strapi instance running on an on-premise VPS.

 ## Roadmap